Griba

 Griba is a massif situated in the Upper Kurvelesh region, within the boundaries of Tepelenë municipality, in southern Albania.
-Its highest peak, Maja e Këndrevicës, reaches a height of 2122 m.
+Its highest peak, Këndrevica, reaches a height of 2122 m.

 Other high peaks include Maja e Tartarit 1971 m, Maja e Kulthit 1907 m, Maja e Sorrës 1857 m, Maja e Lopsit 1837 m, etc.

 Geology

 The massif features a cone-shaped body with steep inclines and a flat peak and is composed primarily of Mesozoic and Paleogene limestones, with lesser amounts of flysch, giving it an asymmetrical anticlinal structure.

 Its ridge is marked by numerous karst pits and evidence of quaternary glaciations can be seen with the presence of cirques and moraines.

 Biodiversity

 Vegetation is sparse but there are plenty of summer pastures and a variety of medicinal plants.
 In Dhëmblan, the laurel forest has been designated a protected nature reserve.
-The area is home to a thriving population of quail.
+The area is home to a thriving population of Rock Partridge.